TheForcer/dwc-docker/README.md

 ## Other tidbits

-- Some of the HTTP requests from Dolphin contain a duplicate "Host" Header for whatever reason.
-An up-to-date NGINX complains, logs this as an INFO error (does not show up by default in error_log) and does not proxy the request to the server (Similar behaviour for other proxies such as Caddy as well).
-This is why HAProxy is being used.
+- Some of the HTTP requests from Dolphin contain a duplicate "Host" header for some reason.
+A recent NGINX complains, logs this as an INFO error (not shown in error_log by default) and does not proxy the request to the server (similar behaviour for other proxies like Caddy as well).
+This is why HAProxy is used.
 - Services running in containers on the localhost interface will not be able to communicate with other container services.
-Therefore these services now run on all interfaces, so the HAProxy <--> server communication can take place.
+So these services are now running on all interfaces so that the HAProxy <--> server communication can take place.

-- This also works for Custom Track Mario Kart Wii Distributions.
+- This also works for Custom Track Mario Kart Wii distributions.
 The setup has been successfully tested with 7 players and [Mario Kart Fun 2013-10](https://wiki.tockdom.com/wiki/Wiimms_Mario_Kart_Fun_2013-10)